The Fremantle Dockers are still searching for their first piece of AFL silverware.

 Click on the tabs below to get more analysis on these markets:

-- Fremantle will not win the 2020 AFL premiership.
-As he did at St Kilda, Ross Lyon has left his successor with an ordinary, imbalanced list that will take years to fix.
-All Freo fans can hope for in 2020 is a more positive brand of football under Justin Longmuir.
+- Fremantle will not win the 2021 AFL premiership.
+As he did at St Kilda, Ross Lyon left his successor in Perth with an ordinary, imbalanced list that will take years to fix.
+There were some good signs in 2020, but Justin Longmuir has a lot of work ahead of him to get this side up to premiership-winning standard.

-- Nat Fyfe won the Brownlow Medal in 2019 and will start this season among the favourites once again.
-It does not matter how well or how poorly Freo perform – if Fyfe plays most games and avoids suspension, he will be right up there.
+- Nat Fyfe has won the Brownlow Medal twice and will start this season among the favourites once again.
+It does not matter how well or how poorly Freo perform; if Fyfe plays most games and avoids suspension, he will be right up there.